 - $1,000,000 settlement for an abdominal aortic aneurysm that was not diagnosed in the emergency department resulting in the death of the patient

-Do You Have To Pay Taxes On Medical Malpractice Settlements?
+Do I Pay Taxes On a Medical Malpractice Settlement?

 In general, these settlements are not subject to IRS or state taxes because they are primarily based upon losses that are not financial in nature.
 Most payouts are for non-economic damages, like pain and suffering, disability, and psychological injuries so they are not taxed.
 It is advisable to contact your accountant or tax preparer for advice about any tax requirements in your case.